BabylonJS-CharacterController

 Goto http://localhost:8080/tst/test.html (assuming the server was started on port 8080).

-Everytime you make changes you will have to build using “npm start build-dev”.
+Every time you make changes you will have to build using “npm run build-dev”.